daviqz/template-flutter-vue-python/README.md

 -Separate file for some server configurations
 -Dotenv
 -Black formatter
+# This template is not ready!!
+Some things are messy cause It's still a work in progress and I'm currently improving the features and the code.
+# I'd say It's around 50% of what I want to do for finishing this template

 Frontend Features (Vue.js(JavaScript)):
 -nothing yet
+# This template is not ready!!
+I havent even touched It yet.
+# I'd say It's around 0% of what I want to do for finishing this template

 Mobile Features (Flutter(Dart)):
 -Conection with api